You migrated all your mailboxes to Office 365 and want to get rid of the last on-premises Exchange server. Now what?

 Attribute names are non-descriptive and there’s no sanity check on the values you enter by hand.

-Easy365Manager is a snap-in to the Active Directory Users & Computers management console.
-Easy365Manager adds two new tabs to user properties (“Office 365” and “Mailbox”) and one new tab to group properties (“Office 365”).
+Easy365Manager is a snap-in for the Active Directory Users & Computers management console.
+Easy365Manager adds two new tabs to user properties (“Office 365” and “Mailbox”), one new tab to group properties (“Office 365”), and one new tab to contact properties (“Office 365”).

 With Easy365Manager, the management of mail attributes becomes an integrated part of your regular AD management.